Costa Rica Real Estate Investment Guide 2026

 Pacific Coast: Central Pacific

-The Central Pacific includes Jacó, Los Sueños, and Manuel Antonio.
+The Central Pacific includes Jacó, Los Sueños/Herradura, and Manuel Antonio.
 These are closer to San José than Guanacaste (about 1.5-2 hours by car), making them accessible for domestic weekend tourism in addition to international visitors.

 Jacó